suncoast-devs/handbook/lessons/full-stack-build-an-app/11-show-individual-restaurant.md

 us to use async functionality.

-If we tried to apply `async` to the `() => {` anonymous function our Javascript tools would warn us that this is not advised and direct us to this style.
+If we tried to apply `async` to the `() => {` anonymous function our Javascript tools would warn us to change our style.

 # Update the component to show dynamic data

-Locate all the hard coded information in the component and replace it with dynamic data.
+Locate all the hardcoded information in the component and replace it with dynamic data.

 An example of such a change is: